-Keywords: Financial Feasibility, Processed Catfish, Marketing Strategy
+Keywords: Financial Feasibility, Processed Catfish, Marketing Strategy, SME

 1. INTRODUCTION

 Bekasi Regency, West Java, Indonesia, is a region with significant potential for freshwater fisheries.
-It spans approximately 127,388 hectares, of which 72% lies at an elevation of 0–25 meters above sea level, making it well-suited for freshwater aquaculture (BPS, 2019).
-In 2019–2020, Bekasi’s freshwater fish production reached 48,096 tons, increasing from 21,569 tons in 2019 to 26,527 tons in 2020 (BPS, 2021).
-During the couple decades preceding 2019, the amount of fish consumed per person generally increased.Food fish consumption increased from 9.0 kg (live weight equivalent) in 1961 to 20.3 kg in 2017 per capita.
-(FAO, 2020).
-Among freshwater species, catfish (Clarias sp.) is a high-demand commodity due to its distinct flavor, soft texture, ease of cultivation, and affordability (Suryani & Sumantadinata, 2013).
-This creates strong prospects for value-added catfish processing industries.
+It covers approximately 127,388 hectares, 72% of which lies at an elevation of 0–25 meters above sea level, making highly suitablefor freshwater aquaculture (BPS, 2019).
+Between 2019 and 2020, Bekasi’s freshwater fish production reached 48,096 tons, increasing from 21,569 tons in 2019 to 26,527 tons in 2020 (BPS, 2021).
+Over the couple decades leading up to 2019, per capita fish consumption rose from 9.0 kg/person/year (live weight equivalent) in 1961 to 20.3 kg/person/year in 2017 (FAO, 2020).
+Among the freshwater species, catfish (Clarias sp.) is a high-demand commodity due to its distinct flavor, soft texture, ease of cultivation, and affordability (Suryani & Sumantadinata, 2013).
+This creates strong prospects for value-added catfish processing industries in the region.

-Despite market potential, small and medium enterprises (SMEs) in fish processing face challenges in sustaining competitiveness.
-In Bekasi Regency, the demand for fish consumption in 2023 reached 152,703 tons, dominated by catfish (BPS, 2021).
+Despite the strong market potential, small and medium enterprises (SMEs) in fish processing face challenges in sustaining competitiveness.
+In Bekasi Regency, the demand for fish consumption in 2023 reached 152,703 tons, with catfish as dominant species (BPS, 2021).
 However, SMEs such as UKM Enza Lele encounter limited market orientation, underdeveloped marketing infrastructure, insufficient promotion channels, and intense competition from similar businesses.
-Without effective marketing strategies, these enterprises risk losing market share and profitability.
-This study proposes the formulation of marketing strategies tailored to the strengths, weaknesses, opportunities, and threats (SWOT) of UKM Enza Lele, complemented by a financial feasibility assessment.
-By aligning internal capabilities with external market opportunities, the enterprise can enhance competitiveness, expand market reach, and sustain growth.
+Without effective marketing strategies, these enterprises risk losing both market share and profitability.
+This study aims to formulate marketing strategies tailored to the strengths, weaknesses, opportunities, and threats (SWOT) of SMEs, complemented by a financial feasibility assessment.
+By aligning internal capabilities with external market opportunities, these enterprises can enhance competitiveness, expand their market reach, and achieve sustainable growth.

-Previous studies emphasize the importance of marketing mix optimization in food processing SMEs (Anam, 2019); (Tirtha & Ardianti, 2014) noting that strategic positioning through SWOT-based analysis can guide resource allocation and improve market adaptability (Assauri, 2004), literature focusing specifically on catfish-based SMEs at the regency level in Indonesia remains scarce, especially when integrating strategic and financial analyses.
+Previous studies emphasize the importance of using marketing mix optimization in food processing SMEs (Anam, 2019); Tirtha & Ardianti, 2014) noting that strategic positioning through SWOT-based analysis can guide resource allocation and improve market adaptability (Assauri, 2004).
+However, literature focusing specifically on catfish-based SMEs at the regency level in Indonesia remains scarce, especially when integrating strategic and financial analyses.

-This research focuses on UKM Enza Lele, a catfish-processing SME producing frozen products such as fillets and lele furai.
+This research examines UKM Enza Lele, a small catfish-processing SME which produces frozen products such as fillets and lele furai.
 The scope includes marketing mix analysis, internal and external factor evaluation, strategic positioning, and financial feasibility assessment.
 The findings are expected to contribute to marketing strategy frameworks for fisheries-based SMEs, serving as a reference for business owners, policymakers, and stakeholders in promoting sustainable growth in the fish processing sector.

 2. materiaLS and methods